 Who processes my claims?

-At Jetty, there are two main groups involved with handling claims.
-Of course, we're intimately involved in the process, will track your claim from start to finish, and are always available to help, answer questions or even just listen if you need to vent.
+At Jetty, we have a wonderful team of in-house adjusters who are involved with handling claims.
+We will track your claim from start to finish, and are always available to help, answer questions or even just listen if you need to vent.
 Reach out to us early and often at email@example.com if and when the need arises.